manas1331/PESU_IO_Project/README.md

 ## Acknowledgments

 - Thanks to **Google Gemini** for providing the powerful generative model used in this project.
-- Special thanks to **PES University** for providing the opportunity to work on this project.
+- Special thanks to **PES University(PESU I/O)** for providing the opportunity to work on this project.